This story was originally published at Kingdom Pen.

 Serena could change the future.

 Most days it wasn’t all that interesting.
 She’d see a potential future in her dreams where she’d break a pitcher or lose a button and, upon waking, simply take a different set of actions to avert the mishap.
 A far cry from the days of her youth when a warlord had tried to use her powers to win conquests.
 But Serena didn’t mind the slower pace.
 It was better when people’s lives didn’t rest on her ability to alter the future.
 She’d become accustomed to leisurely visions of village life.

 Serena sat on the edge of her bed, the battered wood rough against her stout thighs.
 Bells rang in the distance as she rubbed her cheeks.
 She’d went through this routine of sitting on her cot and rubbing her face every morning when she was in the warlord’s employ.
 It helped her focus on changing the future.
 But she hadn’t needed to concentrate this hard for a while, and the circumstances were different.
 Wrinkles etched her cheeks after many years of living on the earth.
 Her hands had toughened from being a washwoman since her husband’s death.

 And now the stakes were much more personal.
-[Read more…] about To Whom the Future Belongs
+[Read more…] about Short Story: To Whom the Future Belongs